-Pleadings are in J 54 for 1876-1942.
-Use the advanced search option to search by year within J 54.
+Pleadings are in J 54 for 1876–1942.
+Search by year within J 54.
 Sort your results by reference.
 The records are arranged by the initial letter of the name of the plaintiff and by month, usually the month of the final judgment.

 After 1942, only a 2% sample has been retained.
-You can search these by name using advance search within:
+You can search these by name within:

 6. Affidavits (1876-1945)